Is Perfectionism a Symptom of Underlying Illness?

 In the case of the 42-year-old woman experiencing chronic anxiety and insomnia, we treated her with a combination of stress management techniques, nutritional support to correct her methylation imbalance, and acupuncture for symptom relief.
 After that, she reported significant improvements in anxiety and sleep.

 Over the following weeks, her symptoms lessened, allowing her to cut down on medication use.
-Stress management techniques like mindfulness and breathing exercises helped control acute anxiety, while nutritional support corrected her methylation imbalance.
-Acupuncture provided her immediate relief, reducing physical stress symptoms like tension headaches.
+Stress management techniques such as mindfulness and breathing exercises helped control acute anxiety, while nutritional support corrected her methylation imbalance.
+Acupuncture provided her immediate relief, reducing physical stress symptoms such as tension headaches.
 Her mood improved, and she adopted a healthier lifestyle, supporting long-term recovery.

 2. Pyrrole Disorder

 I recall a 35-year-old woman who struggled with anxiety, irritability, and fatigue for years despite trying various treatments.
-After the examination, it turned out that she had pyrrole disorder.
+I examined her, and it turned out that she had pyrrole disorder.

-Pyrrole disorder, or kryptopyrroluria, is another biochemical imbalance commonly found in overachievers.
+Also known as kryptopyrroluria, pyrrole disorder is another biochemical imbalance commonly found in overachievers.
 This condition involves excessive excretion of kryptopyrroles—a byproduct of hemoglobin synthesis—that bind with zinc and vitamin B6, leading to deficiencies of these essential nutrients.
 Pyrrole disorder is associated with anxiety, irritability, and mood swings, which can worsen overachievement tendencies.

 Tests for Pyrrole Disorder